 5.4 Single Step

-then Debug Mode is re-entered immediately after the PC is changed to the trap
+re-entered immediately after the PC is changed to the exception handler and the

 cause registers are updated.

 If executing or fetching the instruction causes a trigger to fire, Debug Mode

 is re-entered immediately after that trigger has fired.
 In that case

 set to 2 (trigger) instead of 4 (single step).
 Whether the instruction is

 executed or not depends on the specific configuration of the trigger.

 If the instruction that is executed causes the PC to change to an address where an instruction fetch causes an exception, that exception does not occurr until the next time the hart is resumed.
 Similarly, a trigger at the new address does not fire until the hart actually attempts to execute that instruction.